csummers-dev/goodbook-ios/README.md

   - Unit/UI tests and snapshot tests for views

 Notes: This section is intended to be living documentation.
 Maintain by moving items between lists as features ship or begin.

+## Known issues

+- Settings theme change does not update the Settings window color until it is closed and re-opened.
+Acceptance: the Settings view should update live to match the selected theme.

 ## Testing